SkoolNotes/Taproot/2020HIST201/KBhHIST201AcienRegime.md

 ## Estates: "Caste" System

-		* French societies organized into three castes — "estates"
+French societies organized into three castes — "estates".

-			* First Estate => clergy; enjoyed high status
+* **First Estate** => clergy; enjoyed high status
-			* Second Estate => aristocracy; provided military and monetary support
+* **Second Estate** => aristocracy; provided military and monetary support
 	* *Les Grands*: largest landholders w/ large houses
 	* *Seigneurs*: provincial nobles who simply owned estates in the countryside
-			* Third Estate => 97% of the population
+* **Third Estate** => 97% of the population
 	* Production!
 	* Reproduction!
 	* Work!
 	* Relatively prosperous, but <40% owned land
 	* Most rented land from lords as tenant farmers/sharecroppers

-			* Economy generally rural + dominate by subsistence farming
+	* No national currency, nor system of weights and measures, nor a market
+	* Network of highways existed, but not very efficient
+	* Economic policy guided by merchanitilist theory
+		* Notion that precious metals holdings is the ultimate goal
+		* Encouraged development of manufacturing to provide for global market
+		* Development of the new *bourgeoisie* class — small merchants and shopkeepers
+	* Theory came under challenge by newer things like the free market theory
+		* Adam Smith's free market economy/baurseiosie challenged mercantilistic economy
+		* Old France very Roman Catholic
+			*  Church owned large amount of resources => almost 10%
+			*  Monarchs crowed in cathedrals